-Despite being one of the largest cities in this country, Philadelphia can feel like a small town in some of its older neighborhoods, like Old City or Northern Liberties.
-If you are a history buff, Philadelphia is a wonderful weekend getaway.
+Despite being one of the largest cities in this country, Philadelphia can feel like a small town, especially if you wander through some of its older neighborhoods, like Old City or Northern Liberties.
+If you are a history buff, Philadelphia is a wonderful weekend getaway from New York City.
 Stop by the Reading Terminal Market, the oldest public market, and grab a bite to eat.
 Their Pennsylvania Dutch pretzels are legendary as is the ice-cream at Bassetts.

-The easiest way to beat the traffic and get to Philadelphia is by Amtrak.
+The easiest way to beat the traffic on your way to Philadelphia from New York is by Amtrak.
 They offer a high-speed Acela train, as well as the standard Northeast Corridor Line, and depending on which you take, you can make it from point to point in about an hour and a half.

 Looking for a sense of place during your Philadelphia stay?
 The eco-friendly Kimpton Hotel Palomar Philadelphia has incorporated local décor and artwork into their centrally located property.
 This Art Deco gem is part of the Kimpton brand and has a wonderful on-site restaurant featuring the best of local ingredients on the menu.
 If the spirit moves you, take advantage of their loaner bikes to spin around this neighborhood, with a stop in one of the many green spaces for which the city is well known.

 Accommodation: Where to Stay in Philadelphia: Best Areas & Hotels